Covariant quantization of gauge theories with Lagrange multipliers: Hilbert-Palatini action

 Now, we need to determine $ \Delta^{1/2} (h,J)$.
 For this, we integrate the auxiliary field in Eq.~\eqref{eq:1HE} arriving at

 Using Eq.~\eqref{eq:DeltaHE}, we obtain the resulting generating functional

 where

-The generating functional \eqref{eq:fghHE1} is equivalent to the SOGR generating functional.
-However, the action in Eq.~\eqref{eq:fghHE1} is the first-order formulation of the action of gravity, the HP action.
+The generating functional~\eqref{eq:fghHE1} is equivalent to that of the second-order gravity (SOGR) formulation.
+However, the action appearing in Eq.~\eqref{eq:fghHE1} corresponds to the first-order formulation of gravity, namely the HP action.
+In addition, an extra quadratic term in the source $J_{\mu\nu}^{\lambda}$ arises.

 This demonstrates the quantum equivalence between these formulations.
 The determinant factor in the measure \eqref{eq:measureFOGR} may be interpreted as the Senjanovi\'{c} determinant, which arises due to second-class constraints in the FOGR formalism.
 The second-class constraints, in turn, appear from the presence of additional fields, namely, the auxiliary field $G^{\lambda}_{ \mu \nu} $.

 The manifestly non-covariant Senjanovi\'{c} determinant obtained in \cite{Chishtie:2012sq}, in our notation, reads

 where

 with $ H^{ij} \equiv h^{00} h^{ij} - h^{0i} h^{0j} $.
 Note that the terms $ h^{00} $ cancel, so that the Senjanovi\'{c} determinant only depends on $H^{ij} $.
 The first determinant in Eq.~\eqref{eq:SDofFOGR} can be discarded, leaving us with the determinant